-Under ultrasound guidance, the anti-inflammatory Glucocorticosteroid, is given directly into the bursa.
+Under ultrasound guidance, the corticosteroid (also known as steroid), is given directly into the bursa.
 The results have a fast acting effect, significantly reducing pain, irritation and inflammation of the bursa.
 The purpose of this is to then allow you to rehabilitate the shoulder.

 Invariably, after an episode of shoulder pain the muscles become weak.
 We therefore highly recommend a program of physiotherapy, after treatment.
 Physiotherapy can help bring the shoulder back to full strength and flexibility therefore reducing the risk of any recurrence.

 Injections into the shoulder bursa are actually very superficial injections and performed with a very fine needle.
 Therefore, patients often find them comfortable and generally with minimal amount of pain.